site24x7/plugins/apache_solr/Readme.md

 	query_time -> metric calculate the sum of all requests processing times. [millisecond]

-	query_errors -> metric calculate the number of errors per second encountered by the handler. [erroe]
+	query_errors -> metric calculate the number of errors per second encountered by the handler. [error]